carlonluca/lqtutils/README.md

 If you need to be able to modify the property itself from C++ instead of resetting it, you can use the *_REF alternatives of L_RW_PROP and L_RO_PROP.
 In that case, getter methods return a reference to the type in C++.

+### Signals With or Without Parameters

+By default, signals are generated with the value passed in the argument.
+If you prefer signals without params, you can define LQTUTILS_OMIT_ARG_FROM_SIGNAL **before** including the header.

 ## lqtutils_settings.h
 Contains a few tools that can be used to speed up writing simple settings to a file.
 Settings will still use QSettings and are therefore fully compatible.
 The macros are simply shortcuts to synthetise code.
 I only used this for creating ini files, but should work for other formats.
 An example:
 ```c++